 - No drying time.
 You just have to wait as long as it takes for your moisturizer to dry.
 This in itself makes this product worth it for me!

 - No transfer.
 Unlike getting a spray tan, you don’t have to worry about the color transferring onto your clothes.
 I’ve been able to put the tanning drops in my lotion, let the lotion dry, and get dressed like normal without worrying about it rubbing off on my clothes.

 - Very light tanning lotion smell.
 You pretty much will just smell like whatever lotion you’re using, until the tanner starts to develop (hours later).

 - You can’t tell where you put it already and where you missed.
 My go-to sunless tanning foam for the past few years gives you a sort of guide because it slightly tints your skin as you put it on.
-Not so with this.
+Not true with these self tan drops.

 - How many drops you use is a guessing game.
 I started with just 2 drops mixed into my lotion, and I saw pretty much no change.
 Eventually I realized that I need to use almost a full dropper for my legs and 4-5 drops for my arms.

-The verdict: I think Isle of Paradise Tanning Drops are perfect for when you need to add a little bit of color quickly.
-I wouldn’t recommend using these before an important event just because it’s too hard to tell where you’ve applied it and haven’t.
-I haven’t yet fully mastered NOT having patchy areas… maybe I’ll feel differently once I master that (hah!).
+Isle of Paradise Tanning Drops are perfect for when you need to add a little bit of color quickly.
+I wouldn’t recommend using these before an important event just because it’s too hard to tell where you’ve applied it and haven’t (for that, I love this product).
+To be honest, I haven’t yet fully mastered NOT having patchy areas… maybe I’ll feel differently once I master that (hah!).